miaulez/miaulez.github.io/_posts/2022-01-03-thm-0day-writeup.md

 # Nmap done at Mon Sep 13 06:24:42 2021 -- 1 IP address (1 host up) scanned in 15.35 seconds
 ```

-Nothing that stands up, just that the openssh is a bit outdated, but it does not have any public exploits available to aid us into gaining access to the machine
+Nothing that stands up, just that the openssh is a bit outdated, but it does not have any public exploits available so we'll move on.

 # WebServer